 Confirmed measures include:

 These fees are separate from both VAT and customs duties and may apply even when taxes are prepaid.
-Together with new duties, they create a more layered cost structure for low value ecommerce imports.
+Together with new duties, they create a more layered cost structure for low-value ecommerce imports.

 In some cases, they are based on where goods are cleared, rather than where they are ultimately delivered.
 For example, some countries apply fees based on the point of customs clearance, while others apply them based on the final delivery destination.